Sendai Sachiko: Sendai Girls' Pro Wrestling (2005–2016)

 Sachiko's return match took place at a Sendai Girls' event on January 21, 2015, when she and Chisako were defeated in a tag team main event by Command Bolshoi and Kyoko Kimura.
 On April 5, Sachiko and Chisako returned to JWP to receive their rematch for the JWP and Daily Sports Women's Tag Team Championships, but were defeated by the defending champions, Leon and Ray.
 Another rematch took place on July 26 and saw Sachiko and Chisako defeat Ray and Leon to win the JWP and Daily Sports Women's Tag Team Championships for the second time.

 On August 25, Sachiko announced that, after getting married, she was retiring from professional wrestling on January 17, 2016.
 On September 16, Sachiko and Chisako won another tag team title, when they defeated Meiko Tanaka and Sareee to win the vacant World Woman Pro-Wrestling Diana (WWWD) World Tag Team Championship.
 On September 22, Sachiko and Chisako made their first successful defense of the JWP and Daily Sports Women's Tag Team Championships against Kayoko Haruyama and Tsubasa Kuragaki.
-The following day, Sachiko and Chisako failed in their attempt to capture another tag team title, World Wonder Ring Stardom's Goddess of Stardom Championship, from Io Shirai and Mayu Iwatani.
+The following day, Sachiko and Chisako failed in their attempt to capture another tag team title, World Wonder Ring Stardom's Goddesses of Stardom Championship, from Io Shirai and Mayu Iwatani.
 On October 11, Sachiko and Chisako defeated Kyoko Kimura and Takumi Iroha in a decision match to become the inaugural Sendai Girls World Tag Team Champions, becoming "quadruple crown tag team champions" in the process.
 In November, Sendai Girls' Pro Wrestling and Stardom held two shows together that pitted wrestlers from the two promotions against each other.
 During the second event on November 15, Sachiko unsuccessfully challenged Io Shirai for the Wonder of Stardom Championship.
 On December 27, Sachiko and Chisako lost the JWP and Daily Sports Women's Tag Team Championships to Arisa Nakajima and Tsukasa Fujimoto.

 On January 17, 2016, Sendai Girls' Pro Wrestling held Sachiko's retirement event, during which she wrestled twice.
 First she and Chisako successfully defended the Sendai Girls World Tag Team Championship against Chihiro Hashimoto and Mika Iwata, relinquishing the title immediately after their win.
 Then Sachiko, along with ten other wrestlers taking part in the event, wrestled in a battle royal, which was won by Chisako, who pinned Sachiko to end her career.
 Sachiko and Chisako held possession of the WWWD World Tag Team Championship belts until February 28, when Meiko Satomura returned them to Diana.